PAYROLL

 This is a simplified example, and in a real-world scenario, there might be additional factors to consider, such as income tax, pension contributions, or other deductions specific to the employee or the employer.
 It's crucial to stay updated with the latest tax regulations and consult with a qualified professional for accurate payroll calculations.

-Using an automated payroll system, or an integrated system with your current accounting software, makes it much easier to work these figures out.
-Not only will most payroll software auto update tax rates and bands, so there’s less for you to keep track of, it importantly reduces the risk of human error.
+Using an automated payroll system, or an integrated system with your current accounting software, makes it much easier to work out these figures.
+Not only will most payroll software automatically update tax rates and bands, but it also reduces the risk of human error – especially if you rely on Excel spreadsheet formulas, calculations and manual data entry to get you by.

-What does a payroll accounting system provide?
+What does a payroll accounting system provide

 Don’t worry if this all sounds complicated – in truth, it is.
 And that’s why most small business owners use a payroll accounting system or work with an accountant to ensure they’ve done everything properly.